-It’s an incredible time to buy a bike; there are more bike choices than ever.
-In addition to figuring out what type of bike you want, there’s also the question of whether you buy from a bike shop or online.
+When buying a bike, in addition to figuring out what type of bike you want, there’s also the question of whether you buy from a bike shop or online.

-Ever since, buying products online has become an increasingly popular option.
-It’s not hard to see why – the ease of shopping at home, the seemingly lower prices, and delivery right to your door.
+Ever since, buying products online has become an increasingly popular option, whether that’s from an online retailer or direct-sales bike brand.
+It’s not hard to see why, with the ease of shopping at home, seemingly lower prices and delivery right to your door.

 Buying at the local bike shop – pros and cons

-For example, Trek’s Domane SL5 Disc is available in six sizes, and for most people more than one size could possibly work.
-Getting the right fit is dependent on a variety of factors: height, flexibility, leg and arm length, even personal preference.
-There’s little that can compare to actually riding the bike and having a trained eye there to look at you and analyze the bike fit.
+Getting the right bike fit is dependent on a variety of factors: height, flexibility, leg and arm length, riding style, even personal preference.
+There’s little that can compare to actually riding the bike and having a trained eye there to look at you and analyse the bike fit.

 Buying online – pros and cons

-Buying a bike online can be done two ways.
-First, there are manufacturers, like Canyon, YT, and others that ship bikes straight to customers.
-Typically they have a team in each country for technical and warranty support.
+Buying a bike online can be done in two ways.
+First, there are manufacturers, such as Canyon, YT and others, that ship bikes straight to customers.
+Direct-sales brands, as they’re known, typically have a team in each country for technical and warranty support.

-Then there are online shops with their own bike brands, like Vitus from Chain Reaction Cycles.
+Then there are online shops with their own bike brands, including Vitus from Chain Reaction Cycles, and Ribble.
 You’ll also find some sites with exclusive deals with certain manufacturers, with those bikes only being available from that retailer (exclusive partnerships).

-Whether it’s the direct-to-consumer model or an online site blowing out X-Small frames, the number one reason they exist is price.
-Simply put, there are less layers to the end purchase, so less margin has to be made.
+Whether it’s the direct-to-consumer model or an online site blowing out last year’s frames, the number-one benefit to buying online is price.
+Simply put, there are fewer layers to the end purchase, so less margin has to be made.
 This results in a nicer bike for less money or stretching your budget up a level in components.

-The other downside is warranty work and repairs.
-Whereas a local bike shop will do their best to take care of you (their paying customer), when going direct it’s on you to call or email, explain the issues, box and ship the bike or part back, and then wait on the response.
+The other downside is warranty work.
+Whereas a local bike shop will often do their best to take care of you (their paying customer), when going direct it’s on you to call or email, explain the issues, box and ship the bike or part back, and then wait on the response.

 Last but not least, some bike brands just aren’t available outside of the bike shop.
-Also if you live in an area with only one bike shop, and it goes out of business, a last minute tube or other ride-saving part purchase can’t happen immediately online.
-Then there’s also the argument about keeping your money in the community where you live and supporting the business that likely helps with bike activism, events, and trails.
+Also, if you live in an area with only one bike shop and it goes out of business, a last-minute tube or other ride-saving part purchase can’t happen immediately online.